abhishekakade/neighbourhood-map/README.md

 ## React Neighbourhood Map FEND

-This project is called "My Neighbourhood" project, a single page application bootstrapped with [Create React App](https://github.com/facebook/create-react-app), features a map of Mumbai with some highlighted locations, third-party data about those locations and various ways to browse the content.
+This project is called "Neighbourhood Map" project, a single page application bootstrapped with [Create React App](https://github.com/facebook/create-react-app), features a map of Mumbai with some highlighted locations, third-party data about those locations and various ways to browse the content.

 ## APIs and libraries used -